opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 ```

 ### SDN Controller
-OSC requires two components to implement traffic redirection and SDN notifications through an SDN controller:
-* use an SDN component and SDN controller plugin provided by an SDN controller vendor compatible with OSC
-* manually create them.
+OSC requires two components to implement traffic redirection and SDN notifications through an SDN controller, an SDN component and an SDN controller plugin.
+You may acquire these from an OSC compatible vendor or you can manually create them.

 For this tutorial, it is assumed that the SDN component and SDN controller plugin will be manually created: